Bangladesh's Interim Gov't Plans National Elections Soon After Reforms

-(MENAFN- IANS) Dhaka, Aug 18 (IANS) Chief Adviser to the Bangladeshi interim government Muhammad Yunus has said a free, fair and participatory election will be arranged as soon as possible after bringing necessary reforms in the state system.
+DHAKA, Aug 19 (NNN-BSS) – Chief Adviser to the Bangladeshi interim government, Muhammad Yunus, said, a free, fair and participatory election will be arranged, as soon as possible, after bringing necessary reforms in the state system.

-"We will hold a free, fair participatory election as soon as we can complete our mandate to carry out vital reforms in our election commission, judiciary, civil administration, security forces and media," he told a meeting with diplomats in Dhaka on Sunday, Xinhua news agency reported.
+“We will hold a free, fair participatory election, as soon as, we can complete our mandate to carry out vital reforms in our election commission, judiciary, civil administration, security forces and media,” he told a meeting with diplomats in Dhaka, yesterday.

 “We will be close to normalcy within a short period of time, with the unwavering support of our people and patriotic armed forces.
 The police force has also resumed their operations,” he said.